Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Relativistic von Zeipel-Lidov-Kozai effect

 An important aspect in the dynamics of hierarchical triples is the periodic exchange of orbital angular momentum between the inner and outer binary.
 Such coupling is only effective when the relative inclination between the two orbital planes of the inner and outer orbits exceed some critical value

-In which case, the inner binary and the relative inclination evolve periodically.
-To first non-zero order, this periodicity conserves
+In this case, the inner binary and the relative inclination evolve periodically.
+To first nonzero order, this periodicity conserves

-During such von Zeipel-Lidov-Kozai cycles, the orbital energies remain constant, which leads to constant semi-major axes.
+During such von Zeipel-Lidov-Kozai cycles, the orbital energies remain constant, which leads to constant semimajor axes.
 During such a cycle, the eccentricity of the inner binary can reach values as high as $e_1\sim1-10^{-6}$, as we show in Figures~\ref{fig:kozaiflipunregularized} and \ref{fig:kozaiflipregularized}.
 Such highly eccentric orbits are easily subject to tidal effects or the emission of gravitational waves, and could lead to stellar collisions \citep{2016MNRAS.456.4219A}.
-Luckily, such high-eccentricity encounters are not expected to naturally occur in large $N$-body systems, except in the presence of hierarchical multiple subsystems.
-If such high eccentricities are relevant, the entire integration scheme, the Taylor expansion adopted for the post-Newtonian terms and the possibility of tidal effect should all be reconsidered.
+Fortunately, such high-eccentricity encounters are not expected to naturally occur in large $N$-body systems, except in the presence of hierarchical multiple subsystems.
+If such high eccentricities are relevant, the entire integration scheme, the Taylor expansion adopted for the post-Newtonian terms, and the possibility of tidal effect should all be reconsidered.

-On great advantage of von Zeipel-Lidov-Kozai cycles is the possibility to derive the secular evolution analytically by averaging over the inner and outer orbits.
+One great advantage of von Zeipel-Lidov-Kozai cycles is the possibility of deriving the secular evolution analytically by averaging over the inner and outer orbits.
 Here we assume that the orbital parameters vary slowly compared to the outer orbit: the timescale on which the orbital angular momentum of the inner binary varies is small compared to the inner orbital period \citep{antonini2014black}.
-Direct numerical integration of the equations of motion of hierarchical triples remain important validating the underlying assumption on the system's hierarchy.
+Direct numerical integration of the equations of motion of hierarchical triples remains important for validating the underlying assumption on the system's hierarchy.

-In Figure~\ref{fig:kozaicycle}, we present the result of several such numerical integration of some von Zeipel-Lidov-Lidov cycles together with the relation between $e_1$ and $i_{\mathrm{rel}}$.

-The lowest order approximation for von Zeipel-Lidov-Kozai cycles are the result of the quadrupole term in the multipole expansion used in the derivation.
-The corresponding timescale is of the order of \citep{naoz2013resonant}
+In Figure~\ref{fig:kozaicycle} we present the result of several such numerical integration of some von Zeipel-Lidov-Lidov cycles together with the relation between $e_1$ and $i_{\mathrm{rel}}$.
+The lowest-order approximation for von Zeipel-Lidov-Kozai cycles is the result of the quadrupole term in the multipole expansion that is used in the derivation.
+The corresponding timescale is approximately \citep{naoz2013resonant}

 in which the eccentricity reaches a maximum value of